dirkjan/portfolio/collections/_posts/2025-03-24-illustration.md

 BuyBay specializes in taking returned products from webshops, assessing and improving them, and reselling them.
 To streamline the assessment process, BuyBay developed flexible 'grading' software as a SaaS solution.
 I created various icons for this software.

 ### 3D icons
-Options in the BuyBay grading workflows have large buttons with, so that they are easy to hit.
-I created dozens of large 3D icons for these options.
-Here are some samples.
+Options in the BuyBay grading workflows have large buttons, so that they are easy to hit.
+I created dozens of large 3D icons for these buttons.
+Here are a few samples.

 {% include framework/shortcodes/figures.html
   path="/assets/images/gen/content/blog-illustration/grading-icons"